 The genetic lab at Centro de Diagnóstico de Enfermedades Moleculares in Madrid, Spain, reported on its experience with NGS for GSD (Vega et al., 2016).
-Blood samples from 47 patients suspected of having a GSD were analyzed.
+Blood samples from 47 participants suspected of having a GSD were analyzed.
 Two methods were employed.
-Sixteen patients were analyzed using a panel of 111 GSD related genes.
-Twelve of these patients, plus an additional 39, were analyzed by the TrueSightOne gene panel which represents all of the known disease-causing genes described in the Online Inheritance of Man (OMIM) database as of 2013.
+Sixteen individuals were evaluated using a panel of 111 GSD related genes.
+Twelve of these individuals, plus an additional 39, were analyzed by the TrueSightOne gene panel which represents all of the known disease-causing genes described in the Online Inheritance of Man (OMIM) database as of 2013.
 Variants were filtered by population frequency, phenotype, and inheritance pattern.
-Genes with potentially pathogenic mutations were assessed in the context of the patient phenotype according to OMIM criteria.
+Genes with potentially pathogenic mutations were assessed in the context of the individual phenotype according to OMIM criteria.
 Variants that met these criteria were confirmed by Sanger sequencing.
-In the first testing group, five of 12 patients received a genetic diagnosis (30%).
-In the second group, 18 of 43 patients were found to have pathogenic mutations.
-Fourteen were in GSD related genes and four in non-GSD genes.
+In the first testing group, five of 12 individuals received a genetic diagnosis (30%).
+In the second group, 18 of 43 individuals were found to have pathogenic mutations; 14 were in GSD-related genes and four were in non-GSD genes.
 Eleven mutations had never been reported before and were confirmed through segregation analysis.
 The authors concluded that the combination of clinical findings, biochemical test results, and NGS can provide an efficient and accurate means of making a genetic diagnosis.

-Lévesque et al. (2016) studied the clinical utility of a targeted NGS panel to diagnose Late Onset Pompe Disease (LOPD).
+Lévesque et al. (2016) studied the clinical utility of a targeted NGS panel to diagnose late onset Pompe disease (LOPD).
 Pompe disease is an autosomal recessive disease caused by a defect in the GAA gene, resulting in a deficiency of acid alpha-glucosidase.
 The classic infantile form presents early in life with general muscle weakness, cardiomyopathy, and respiratory distress.
 The disease is treatable with enzyme replacement therapy, but without treatment, it is a fatal disease.
 LOPD can present at any age after infancy with limb-girdle weakness but is most commonly identified in adulthood.
-Patients can also have rigid spine syndrome, scoliosis and low body mass, and nocturnal hypoventilation due to diaphragmatic weakness.
+Affected individuals may also have rigid spine syndrome, scoliosis and low body mass, as well as nocturnal hypoventilation due to diaphragmatic weakness.
 Because of the low incidence of LOPD and the overlap of symptoms with other neuromuscular disease, this treatable condition is often not diagnosed until 10 years after the first onset of symptoms.
-The authors developed a NGS panel comprised of 77 genes representing muscle disorders with a clinical overlap with LOPD.
-Twenty Pompe patients with known mutations were used to determine the sensitivity of the assay, and all mutations were accurately identified.
+The authors developed an NGS panel comprised of 77 genes representing muscle disorders that have a clinical overlap with LOPD.
+Twenty individuals with Pompe disease and known mutations were used to determine the sensitivity of the assay, and all mutations were accurately identified.
 Positive gene results were confirmed by measuring GAA activity.
-GAA activity level was measured using tandem mass spectrometry, and 15 Pompe patients were used as positive quality controls and 49 healthy controls were used to establish normal GAA activity.
-This pilot study included 34 patients suspected of having an inherited muscle disorder, but in whom the etiology could not be determined.
-Seven pediatric patients and 27 adult patients were included.
+GAA activity level was measured using tandem mass spectrometry, and 15 individuals with Pompe disease were used as positive quality controls.
+Forty-nine healthy controls were used to establish normal GAA activity.
+This pilot study included 34 individuals (seven children and 27 adults) suspected of having an inherited muscle disorder, but in whom the etiology could not be determined.
 Most (71%) had undergone a muscle biopsy, and 15 (44%) had at least one single gene test performed, but still did not have a diagnosis.
-Using the NGS panel, a genetic diagnosis was found in 32% of patients.
+Using the NGS panel, a genetic diagnosis was found in 32% of participants.
 One case of LOPD was found, confirmed by GAA activity testing.
-The remaining cases were various forms of LGMD, including three patients with atypical presentations.
-The authors concluded that targeted muscle gene panels utilized as a first-tier diagnostic test might reduce the time to diagnosis.
-They also note that challenges exist with the high number of VUS identified and the limited performance of bioinformatics tools for analyzing copy number variants but anticipate that these issues will be resolved as NGS technology continues to advance.
+The remaining cases were various forms of LGMD, including three individuals with atypical presentations.
+The authors concluded that targeted muscle gene panels utilized as a first-tier diagnostic test have the potential to reduce the time to diagnosis.
+They also note that challenges exist with the high number of VUS identified and the limited performance of bioinformatics tools for analyzing CNVs but anticipate that these issues will be resolved as NGS-based technology continues to advance.